 Why Trust The Spruce?

 This article was researched and written by Katie Begley, a freelance writer specializing in home and family products.
 Begley has been writing for The Spruce since 2019.
-As a military veteran and former military spouse, Katie has moved across the country, locally, and even overseas.
+As a military veteran and former military spouse, she has moved across the country, locally, and even overseas.
 For this article, she spoke to professional organizer Sandra Bent to get extra insight about the best tips for moving and packing and considered price point, durability, size, amount, features, and practicality.
 Additional insight and moving tips were provided by Scott Borgert, Merchant, Storage at Home Depot.